 - The project you’re working on has a clearly defined initial scope or product.

 - Constraints and limitations on your project are obvious from the outset.

 - Your project has a concrete timeline and subsequent deadline.

 - Your project is small and easy to complete over a short time period.

 - Project stakeholders do not want to be involved in the project process.

 How to Manage Agile and Waterfall Projects

-If you'd like to implement the agile or waterfall approach for your project, but don't know exactly where to start, have no fear – there is dedicated software to help you do just that.
+If you'd like to implement the agile or waterfall approach or use a framework like MOCHA but don't know exactly where to start, have no fear – there is dedicated software to help you do just that.

 A number of project management software providers, like monday.com (which has a free trial available) and Jira, facilitate the implementation of agile principles – as well as a waterfall framework, with project boards, planning tools, budgeting, and resource management features, and various other useful functions.